-As Volodymyr Zelensky prepares to meet President Biden in August, the jury is still out on whether the Ukrainian president is serious about reigning in the oligarchs and their stranglehold on the economy.
+As Volodymyr Zelensky prepares to meet President Biden in August, the jury is still out on whether the Ukrainian president is committed to reigning in oligarchs and the stranglehold some may have on the economy.

 This is just one of the outrageous examples.